How To Choose An Advertising Agency.

 If you were responsible for your company’s advertising budget, how would you choose an advertising agency to partner with, considering that advertising agencies are great at spending your money but are more than just a touch reluctant to spend their own?

-There are eight factors to consider:
+There are eight factors to consider when choosing an advertising agency:

 1. The Size